 ABA is considered an evidence-based best practice treatment from thousands of research studies, the US Surgeon General, and the American Psychological Association.
-ABA includes many techniques, all of which have passed scientific test showing the effectiveness and quality.
+ABA includes many techniques, all of which have passed a scientific test showing their effectiveness and quality.

 Who provides ABA?

 A Board Certified Behavior Analyst (BCBA), provides the assessment, goal planning, parent training, and treatment procedures.
 BCBA’s have earned a master’s degree or PhD in behavior analysis and passed a national certification exam.
 In North Carolina, BCBA’s are overseen by a Licensed Psychology Associate or Psychologist.

 Registered Behavior Technicians (RBTs)

 Registered Behavior Technicians (RBTs) are paraprofessionals who are certified in behavior analysis through training and a national exam.
 RBTs are supervised by the BCBA and work directly with the client.
 They assist in delivering the behavior analysis services outlined by the BCBA.

 ABA therapy offers numerous benefits for children and their families.
 Several advantages of ABA therapy include:

 Parent and caregiver education: